My best tuxedo/evening gown is at the drycleaners, what do I wear to the opera?

 Take as many photos as you like before the show and during interval (#VictorianOpera) but please refrain from photography during the show, unless you want to be publicly humiliated by an usher frantically gesturing at you.

 We’re not trying to stop you from capturing memories, it’s to do with copyright and boring legal stuff like that.
-Anyway, you won’t make any money from your bootleg copy of William Tell with silhouettes of heads bobbing up and down.
+Anyway, you won’t make any money from your bootleg copy of The Barber of Seville with silhouettes of heads bobbing up and down.

 I know this opera really well, can I sing along?